 Interested in the topic of outsourcing software development?
 Read our full software development outsourcing guide.

-Remote teams are much more than just cost-effective compared to standard office workers.
+Remote tech teams are much more than just cost-effective compared to standard office workers.
 Though it can raise concerns for a conservative mind, the research and success of a variety of distributed companies show the undeniable benefits of this work model.
 It can be challenging to master team management from a distance.
 Still, various apps for online communications and scheduling already made telecommuting possible for countless organizations.
 You can also choose this business model and enjoy better productivity, diversity, and access to more experts from around the globe.

 For more than 6 years we at Relevant Software provide customers with teams of experienced developers.
 If you are interested in building a remote development team, just drop us a line.